apache/apisix-dashboard/docs/deploy.md

 $ go env -w GOPROXY=https://goproxy.cn,direct
 ```

-The bundled files are located in the root directory `/output`.

 ### Web dependencies

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
 The following are some quick guides for how to use.